Who’s Calling the Shots?

 If a US company hires an offshore contractor, or a restaurant hires a visiting worker, is that a savings for the company or unfair exploitation of a wage differential that hurts local talent?
 The ethical and reputational effects of staffing decisions, even at blue-chip companies, can result in collateral damage to even the most well-considered staffing and work plans.

-Jeff Antonelli is a BRG director based in Chicago, specializing in talent development and organizational design.
+Jeff Antonelli specializes in talent development and organizational design.
 He has worked with Deloitte and with corporations including Northrop Grumman Corp. and Caterpillar Inc.